orjules/kalman/scalar_filter/AboutScalarFilter.md

 1. `K = P / (P + R)`
 2. `x_k = x_k-1 + K * (z - x_k-1)`
 3. `P_k = (1 - K) * P_k-1`

+## Running the simulation

+1. Change `x`, `p`, `r` (and maybe `iterations`) in `scalar_filter_rust/src/main.rs` as you want
+2. Run `cargo run > ../plotting/rust_out.txt` in the directory `scalar_filter_rust` from the terminal
+3. Run the R script `plotting/scalarKalman.r` to get a resulting png

+## Lessons learned

+There are 3 initial parameters which impact the behavior of the estimate:
+- `x` the initial estimate of the true value
+- `p` the uncertainty of the estimate
+- `r` the uncertainty of the measurement

+`x` does not have much impact on the behavior.
+If it is set to exactly the true value it might deviate for a few steps.
+If it is set far away, it quickly converges on the true value.
+How quickly is determined by `p` and `r`.

+`p` ...

+`r` ...